ubccr/xdmod-supremm/docs/supremm-compute-pcp.md

 By default, PCP does not allow the capture of process information for all users.
 XDMoD can display process information only if the pcp user is permitted to log this information from each compute host.
-See the releavant documentation in `man pmdaproc`.
+See the relevant documentation in `man pmdaproc`.
 To enable this, you must add the `-A` flag to the `pmdaproc` line in `/etc/pcp/pmcd/pmcd.conf` like so: